Arthlec/AMC/Project/View/README.md

 ```

 * The navigation buttons (to go from a view to the other) should be set as class members and the clicked signal will be set in the QMainWindow
+* Please break the creation of the view into functions as much as possible to make it easier to understand.
+For example, one function for each group of widget